Charges resulting from benefits paid

-Unemployment benefits paid to eligible applicants are paid from the Minnesota Unemployment Insurance Trust Fund and are charged to each base period employer using the same ratio as the base period wages that were paid by each employer, except as provided in MN Statute 268.047, subdivision 2 and 3.
+Unemployment benefit payments made to eligible applicants are charged to each base period employer using the same ratio as the base period wages that were paid by each employer.

 EXAMPLE: If an eligible applicant worked for two employers that each paid $2,000 in the base period, each employer would be charged 50 percent of the benefits paid.

-Refer to MN Statute 268.095 for definitions of quits, discharges, and misconduct.
+Refer to Minnesota Law §268.095 for definitions of quits, discharges, and misconduct.